Social commerce strategies: from browsing to buying on social media

 • Trust signals (reviews, guarantees)

 Social commerce is evolving rapidly.
-Companies that want to stay ahead need to prepare for emerging trends.
+Businesses that want to stay ahead must prepare for emerging trends.

 Augmented Reality (AR) shopping

-AR features allow customers to virtually try out products before they buy.
+AR features allow customers to virtually try out products before buying.
 From makeup to furniture, AR reduces returns and increases customer satisfaction.

 Live commerce events